NadimGhaznavi/Db4E/pages/ops/Configuring-the-Monero-Daemon-as-a-Service.md

 ---

-## Checking the status of the Monero Daemon
+## Checking the status of the Daemon

 ```
 sudo systemctl status monerod